TritonDataCenter/node-fast/README.md

 ### Metric Collection

-The Fast server optionally collects some basic request metrics using [node-artedi](https://github.com/joyent/node-artedi).
+The Fast client and server optionally collect some basic request metrics using [node-artedi](https://github.com/joyent/node-artedi).

-The metrics collected by the fast server are:
+The metrics collected are:

 * total request count
 * latency of requests, implemented as a histogram

-You can pass an artedi-style metric collector into the Fast server constructor to enable metric collection.
-An example of how to do this is included in the built-in demo server ("fastserve").
+You can pass an artedi-style metric collector into the Fast server or client constructor to enable metric collection.
+An example of how to do this for the server is included in the built-in demo server ("fastserve") and the benchmarking tool ("fastbench") includes a client example with metrics enabled.

 ### DTrace probes